 3. “Panel Width”

 This is the horizontal dimension of the open mounting space.
 In most cabinets and racks, this is 19” or rarely 23”

 4. “Overall Height”

 This is the actual height of the cabinet.
 With the focus on the panel height used for mounting equipment, the overall height can be overlooked creating problems for installation including products that are taller than the room or entry door.

 This is the space that is available within the cabinet, on a horizontal plane, for the mounting of equipment.

 This is the abbreviation of Panel Mounting Rail of which there are at least 2 and sometimes as many as 6 in a cabinet to allow for the mounting of equipment within the electronic enclosure.
 These are mounted vertically and have holes that are drilled on the EIA spacing standards mentioned above

-This is the abbreviation of “International Protection” which is a rating system that determines the level of protection provided by an enclosure, focused on both liquids and solid objects.
+This is the abbreviation of “Ingress Protection” which is a rating system that determines the level of protection provided by an enclosure, focused on both liquids and solid objects.
 As the name suggests, this is most popular outside of the United States, but is gaining acceptance here as well.

 National Electrical Manufacturers Association.
 In terms of enclosures, their rating system, also denoting the level of production for box or other product, focuses on liquids, dust, and weather and is mostly used in the United States.